omarahmed571/My-Project/README.md

 1) code-repo: contains application source code + `.gitlab-ci.yml` Check it here: https://gitlab.com/Omar.Ahmed.7401/code-repo
 2) manifest-repo: contains Kubernetes manifests and Helm charts Check it here: https://gitlab.com/Omar.Ahmed.7401/manifest-repo
 - Cloned the repos to local machine to add source codes and manifests then push again to GitLab
-- Created .gitlab-ci.yml file on code-repo to build image, push to container registry and update Helm Chart for deployments
+- Created .gitlab-ci.yml file on code-repo to build image using Dockerfile and updated Helm Charts for deployments
+- Created templated Helm Charts on manifest-repo for deployments and services with environment-specific values.yaml file
 - Connected Argo CD with my GitLab account through username and PAT(personal access token) and added manifest repo to Argo CD
 - Created new app on Argo CD by defining source repo, path, targeted cluster and sync policy